-And IT is a compelling career choice because it usually allows for flexible working arrangements, tends to have attractive salaries even for entry-level positions, and every day is an opportunity to continue to grow technical skills and knowledge across a range of specialties—for people with the right mind-set, skills, and talent.
+IT is a compelling career choice because it often allows for flexible working arrangements, tends to have attractive salaries over time, and offers ongoing opportunity to develop your technical skills and knowledge across a range of specialties—for people with the right mindset, skills, and talent.

 If you’ve got what it takes to be an IT professional, how do you break into the field?
 Here are five simple ways to get a foothold and then grow your IT career.

-The great thing about going to school is that you’ll make contacts—from instructors who have experience in the field to fellow students who are going on to take positions in companies across the spectrum and across the country.
-You’ll have an address book full of names and numbers of people who can give you advice, and clue you in about important trends and skills to keep working on, plus professionals who can give you heads up on job openings or provide letters of recommendation.
-Seek out relationships with people in the field—and make sure you’re as generous with your own information as you hope they’ll be with theirs; networking must be a two-way street.
+The great thing about going to school is that you’ll make contacts, from instructors who have experience in the field to fellow students who will eventually work at companies in different industries.
+Connect with them all and you’ll end up with an address book full of names and numbers of people who can give you advice, plus professionals who can give you heads up on job openings or provide letters of recommendation.
+Seek out relationships with people in the field—and make sure you’re as generous with your own time and information as you hope they’ll be with theirs.
+Networking is a two-way street.

-Employers are looking for candidates who are passionate about the field, and who are continually working to grow their skills and expand their skill sets.
+Employers are looking for candidates who are passionate about the field and who are continually working to expand their skill sets.
 When you take an internship or accept an entry-level position, you’re demonstrating your interest in information technology and your willingness to learn.
-The entry-level jobs are the ones where you’ll find you learn the most, and where you’re most certain to be mentored by more experienced professionals who are taking an interest in you, your talent, and your ambition.
-Starting small can mean taking great strides once you’ve demonstrated your commitment and your talent to your supervisors.
+The entry-level jobs are the ones where you will learn the most and are most likely to be mentored by more experienced professionals who are taking an interest in you, your talent, and your ambition.
+Starting small can help you take great strides once you’ve demonstrated your commitment and your talent to your supervisors.

 5. Develop business skills along with technical skills

-While technical expertise is vital in the IT industry, the ability to relate to your customers—your employer—and understand how technology addresses their business needs is equally important.
-It is essential to develop your customer service and communication skills in any business setting, but especially in an IT setting, where you are the liaison between the technology you work with and the business that requires that technology and relies on you to operate it.
+While technical expertise is vital in the IT industry, the ability to relate to your customers and understand how technology addresses their business needs is equally important.
+It is essential to develop your customer service and communication skills in any business setting, but especially in an IT setting, where you are the liaison between the technology you work with and the people who need to use that technology.

 Sara Nelson is the Social Media Guru for Stevens-Henager College, overseeing the college’s profiles on social media sites like Facebook, Twitter, and more.
 She is also a student in the Master in Business Administration (MBA) program, and she enjoys spending time with her family, listening to good music, and eating freshly baked chocolate chip cookies.